-I think that is the really tragic realization that a child has to parents who may not be sufficient, who may have not been sufficiently loving.
-But we're adults now, and that we shouldn't behave as children in that respect.
+I think that is the tragic realization that a child has parents who may not be sufficient, who may have not sufficiently loved.
+But, we are adults now, and we shouldn't behave like children in that respect.
 We should learn to love ourselves just like you're saying.
-So yeah

-Dr. Nina: which I will
+Dr. Nina: I will

 Josh: Thank you.